 HECS and Domestic fees

-What coursework scholarships are available for the DCP/MSc?
+What coursework scholarships are available for the MCP or MCP&PhD?

-Please note students commencing the DCP/MSc program, initially enrol in first year in the DCP coursework degree, therefore are not eligible for research scholarships, students are only eligible to apply for coursework scholarships.
-It is not until third year, students are eligible to apply for research scholarships when enrolled full time in the MSc research degree.
-The Tanya Sackville Scholarship is a $7000 scholarship for DCP/MSc students and is based on academic and financial need, you can only apply for this scholarship when offered a place on the DCP/MSc program.
+Students commencing the MCP&PhD program all initially undertake MCP coursework in the first year of their degree and are eligible to apply for coursework scholarships.
+All local domestic MCP and MCP&PhD students are eligible to apply for The Tanya Sackville Scholarship which is a $7000 scholarship for MCP or MCP&PhD students and is based on academic and financial need.
+You can only apply for this scholarship when offered a place in the MCP or MCP&PhD program.
 NAHSSS Clinical Psychology and APS Scholarships also offer coursework scholarships.
 All information regarding fees and scholarships is available on our website http://sydney.edu.au/science/psychology/clinical_psychology/future_stud/fees/scholarships.shtml

-Applications close 1 October for international students and 25 October for domestic students for admission in March 2014.
+Applications close on the second last Friday in October for admission in March the following year.
 There is no mid year intake.
-Applications are not assessed until after all international and domestic applications have been received on 25 October.
-The Direct Applications Team, International Office and Faculty of Science process the applications in the two weeks following the closing date for forwarding onto the Clinical Psychology Unit for assessment.
-Following evaluation and ranking, the top fifty ranked applicants are offered interviews on 27 and 29 November.
-First round offers are made during the first week of December and second round offers in the second week of December.
-Dependant on the rate of acceptance of offers, offers may continue into the third week of December or January.
+Applications are not assessed until after all international and domestic applications have been received.
+The Admissions Office and Faculty of Science process the applications in the three weeks following the closing date for forwarding onto the Clinical Psychology Unit for assessment.
+Following evaluation and ranking, the top fifty ranked applicants are offered interviews on the last Friday in November and the first Wednesday in December.
+First round offers are made during the second week of December and second round offers in the third week of December.
+Dependent on the rate of acceptance of offers, offers may continue into January.

-An offer or conditional offer for a DCP/MSc place can not be made until at least December each year.
-Whilst it is possible to submit an application prior the closing date, it is not possible to receive an offer until after all applications have been assessed, interviews completed and rankings determined in December.
+An offer or conditional offer for a place in the MCP or MCP&PhD cannot be made until at least December each year.
+Whilst you are encouraged to submit an application prior the closing date, it is not possible to receive an offer until after all applications have been assessed, interviews completed and rankings determined in December.
 Unfortunately this may have implications for international scholarships applications with early deadlines.
-Due to the competitive nature of the DCP/MSc program, students are not eligible to apply for such scholarships as places are not finalised until December.
+Due to the competitive nature of the MCP and MCP&PhD programs, students are not eligible to apply for such scholarships as places are not finalised until December.